andreasprlic/uniprot-or-mapping/loaddatabase.md

 # Load into a database

 It is not necessary to load UniProt into a database (the code works also when just using UniProt XML files).
-However it is possible to
+However it is a possibility provided by this project.
-load UniProt in a database.
 This has the advantage that queries can be formulated across all of UniProt.

 There are two possibilities how to load into a database.
  1) from the IDE,